NilsNiggemann/GreenFunctionMonteCarlo.jl/docs/src/Advanced.md

 ## Saving simulation parameters
 To store parameters of the simulation, such as model parameters, number of walkers, time step, etc., GreenFunctionMonteCarlo.jl provides a function `save_params_dict`, which saves a dictionary of key-value pairs to an HDF5 file.
 This can be useful for keeping track of the simulation settings alongside the results.
+Nested dicts are also supported and will be stored as HDF5 groups.
 ```@example julia
 using GreenFunctionMonteCarlo
 using GreenFunctionMonteCarlo.HDF5